Insurance Law Update on COVID-19: Part II

 At the state level, in the New Jersey General Assembly, lawmakers are in discussions with insurance carriers regarding potential changes to a bill, A3844, that would retroactively expand business interruption insurance to include losses attributed to the coronavirus pandemic.
 The bill was reported out of the General Assembly's Homeland Security and State Preparedness Committee last Monday.
 It was set for a vote by the full chamber the same day before the sponsors pulled it at the last second.
 Assemblyman Freiman's chief of staff reported that the bill was pulled so lawmakers could engage in further discussions with insurers.
 After several conversations with various insurance companies, they concluded that they are going to allow companies to come forward with their plans to address the issue proactively, and they want to give them a few days to do so.
 As of March 20, talks were still ongoing.

 As currently written, A3844 would apply to business interruption policies held by New Jersey businesses with fewer than 100 full-time employees, provided that the policies were issued by March 9, when Gov. Phil Murphy declared a state of emergency.
-The bill would effectively rewrite such policies to explicitly include coverage for “business interruption due to global virus transmission or pandemic.”
-Insurers that pay out business interruption claims under these policies would potentially be eligible for reimbursement from the New Jersey Department of Banking and Insurance, according to as-yet-undetermined standards that would have to be established by the department.
+The bill would effectively rewrite such policies to explicitly include coverage for "business interruption due to global virus transmission or pandemic."
+Insurers that pay business interruption claims under these policies would potentially be eligible for reimbursement from the New Jersey Department of Banking and Insurance, according to as-yet-undetermined standards that would have to be established by the department.

 A3844 was met with swift criticism by a host of both New Jersey and national insurance industry trade groups, which cautioned against legislation that would retroactively create coverage for otherwise uncovered losses.
 Those concerns were echoed by attorneys who represent insurers, who pointed out that many policies with business interruption coverage contain a "virus" exclusion that was developed by the Insurance Services Office and approved by state regulators years ago.
 If passed in its current form, the bill could be met with numerous constitutional challenges by insurers.

-Citing the coronavirus outbreak, the California Insurance Commissioner issued a notice March 19 requesting that all insurance carriers doing business in the state grant their policyholders a “grace period” of at least 60 days before canceling their policies due to a failure to pay premiums.
+Citing the coronavirus outbreak, the California Insurance Commissioner issued a notice on March 19 requesting that all insurance carriers doing business in the state grant their policyholders a "grace period" of at least 60 days before canceling their policies due to a failure to pay premiums.
 During that period, policyholders would be able to catch up on payments.
 Commissioner Lara said he issued the notice, which applies to insurers offering life, health, auto, property, casualty, and other types of coverage, to ensure policies are not canceled for nonpayment of premium due to the novel coronavirus (COVID-19) public health emergency.
-Lara further requested that all insurance agents, brokers and others who accept premium payments on behalf of insurers take steps to ensure that customers have the means to make payments if and where possible, including alternate methods of payment, such as online payments, to eliminate the need for in-person payment methods in order to protect the health and safety of both workers and customers.
+Lara further requested that all insurance agents, brokers, and others who accept premium payments on behalf of insurers take steps to ensure that customers have the means to make payments if and where possible, including alternate methods of payment, such as online payments, to eliminate the need for in-person payment methods in order to protect the health and safety of both workers and customers.